platformsh/platformsh-docs/src/frameworks/typo3/faq.md

 The TYPO3 install tool doesn't yet fully understand when you are working on a cloud envirionment and may warn you that some folders are not writable.

-Don't worry, your TYPO3 installation will be fully function.
+Don't worry, your TYPO3 installation will be fully functional.

 ## How do I add extensions?